FREQUENTLY ASKED QUESTIONS

 A. Airfare to and from Japan is paid for by the committee through fundraising.
 The Japanese host family provides housing and meals.
 The Japanese committee and host family cover expenses of daily trips and activities.
 Students bring their own spending money for souvenirs and occasional food and drink, approximately $300-$500.
 Students also bring gifts for the host family and small token gifts for various people they meet during their stay.

 Q. What expenses does the San Bernardino family cover while hosting the Japanese sibling?

 A. Host families feed and house the Japanese students for the month and pay for family trips they take on their own.
 They also host all the San and Tachi kids for one activity of their choice, for instance a trip to the beach or mountains with a picnic lunch.
 This activity need not be expensive.
 The committee pays for many of the activities such as Knott's Berry Farm and a trip to Los Angeles.

 A. Each family pays $200 to go toward the welcome and sayonara parties and a small gift for the Japanese language instructor.
 Also, there are annual member dues of $50 per family per year, for 2 years.

 Q. What activities are planned for the students when they are in San Bernardino?

-A. Activities include a welcome reception, meeting the Mayor and City Council, Disneyland, Laguna Arts Festival, beach trip, school visit, Little Tokyo, Valley College Planetarium, museums, shopping, a birthday party, a traditional Thanksgiving dinner, sayonara party, and other activities planned by the host families.
-There is also free time for families to relax and take trips on their own, including two free weekends
+A. Activities include a welcome reception, meeting the Mayor and City Council, Knott's Berry Farm, beach trip, school visit, Little Tokyo, museums, shopping, a birthday party, a traditional Thanksgiving dinner, sayonara party, and other activities planned by the host families.
+There is also free time for families to relax and take trips on their own, including two free weekends.

 Q. What kinds of things will the students do in Japan?